LyndaJWilliams/OkalRelRef/README.txt

 Works set in the Okal Rel Universe (e.g. novels, short stories, graphic novels, etc.) are copyrighted to Reality Skimming Press unless explicitly shared with a Creative Commons License.
 Extracts, quotations, etc. are available for use under the guidelines of Canada's Fair Dealing copyright laws.

-For more about Reality Skimming Press see http://facebook.com/relskim or http://realityskimming.com
+For more about Reality Skimming Press see http://facebook.com/relskim or http://realityskimming.com or http://okalrel.org